Air2air/northworks/public/content/c-barantschik.md

  Now happily ensconced in a home with a garden in San Mateo with his violinist wife Alena, Benjamin, their four-year-old son, and his mother, Sasha is happy to call the San Francisco Bay Area his home -- and to be privy to playing the prized Guarneri as the concertmaster of the San Francisco Symphony.

  When asked what the high point of his first year as San Francisco's concertmaster, he replied with nary a pause, "The first concert we played after September 11th (Mahler's Symphony No. 6, on Sept.
 12, 2001).
-It was the most deeply touching event of my life ... there was a feeling of such unity ... we were all making that music and those feelings together -- the Maestro, Michael Tilson Thomas, the musicians, and the audience.
+It was the most deeply touching event of my life... there was a feeling of such unity... we were all making that music and those feelings together -- the Maestro, Michael Tilson Thomas, the musicians, and the audience.
 That day and that concert I will always remember -- even though I was playing my old violin."

 *